Higher-order topological pumping and its observation in photonic lattices: Introduction

 Topological phases of matter exhibit quantized transport properties and robust unconventional states at their boundaries~\cite{HasanKane10,QiZhangreview11}.
 Initially, they were classified according to whether they obey time-reversal, chiral, or particle-hole symmetries~\cite{altland1997}.
 More recently, their classification has been refined and enriched by additionally considering crystalline symmetries.
-In particular, `higher-order topological phases' have emerged as a family of crystalline phases with gapped bulk and boundaries that protect gapless states only at the boundaries of their boundaries, i.e., at their corners or hinges~\cite{benalcazar2014,benalcazar2017quad,benalcazar2017quadPRB,song2017,langbehn2017, schindler2018}.
-An $n$th-order topological phase in $d$ dimensions protects gapless states in its $d-n$ dimensional boundaries.
+In particular, higher-order topological phases in crystalline systems exhibit gapped bulk and boundaries that protect gapless states only at the boundaries of their boundaries, i.e., at their corners or hinges~\cite{benalcazar2014,benalcazar2017quad,benalcazar2017quadPRB,song2017,langbehn2017, schindler2018}.
+An $n$th-order topological phase in $d$ dimensions protects gapless states in its $(d-n)$-dimensional boundaries.

 Higher-order topological phases with protected corner states have been realized in several metamaterial platforms~\cite{noh2018,peterson2018,imhof2018,serragarcia2018,xie2018,khanikaev2018b,xue2018, mittal2019,kempkes2019,bao2019,khanikaev2019,xue2019,xue2019b}.
-In 3D, the hinge-localized states of second-order topological phases are either helical or chiral in nature~\cite{benalcazar2017quadPRB,song2017,schindler2018}.
-Phases with helical hinge states have been observed in Bismuth~\cite{schindler2018a}.
+In three-dimensions(3D), the hinge-localized states of second-order topological phases are helical or chiral in nature~\cite{benalcazar2017quadPRB,song2017,schindler2018}.
+Phases with helical hinge states have been observed in bismuth~\cite{schindler2018a}.
 Chiral hinge states, however, remain unfound or unrealized, although their existence has been proposed in magnetic axion insulators~\cite{yue2019} and superconductors~\cite{peng2019}.

 A second central, though as yet unobserved phenomenon in higher-order topological band theory is the higher-order counterpart of a Thouless pump \cite{thouless1983}.
 According to the hierarchical dimensional structure of topological phases, a 2D Chern insulator is connected to a Thouless pump in 1D via dimensional reduction~\cite{thouless1983}.
 The same dimensional reduction leads to an equivalence between the 4D quantum Hall effect~\cite{zhang2001} and a topological pump that adiabatically connects topological and trivial $\mathbb{Z}_2$ time-reversal invariant insulators in 3D~\cite{qi2008}.
 More recently, dimensional reduction has also been used to relate the 4D quantum Hall effect to 2D topological pumps over 2D systems~\cite{kraus2013, petrides2020}, features of which have been realized experimentally in photonic~\cite{zilberberg2018} and ultracold atomic~\cite{lohse2018} systems.